The Dangers of Asbestos in Older Homes

 - File for your share of $30 billion in trust funds

-Homebuilders were among the most significant users of asbestos and asbestos-containing materials (ACMs).
-Millions of houses, apartment buildings, and other dwellings built between 1940 and the early 1980s were built with components derived from asbestos.
+Millions of houses, apartment buildings, and other dwellings built between 1940 and the early 1980s were built with components and materials made with asbestos.

 It is best to treat your home as if it contains asbestos until a state-certified asbestos professional can inspect the residence thoroughly.

-In the meantime, it’s crucial to understand where asbestos exposure points may be in older homes:
+In the meantime, it’s crucial to understand where asbestos could be in an older home:

 - Attic insulation (typically vermiculite insulation)